mirage/mirage-skeleton/README.md

 [the qubes-test-mirage repository's readme for Qubes](https://github.com/talex5/qubes-test-mirage), or [the MirageOS website instructions on booting Xen unikernels](https://mirage.io/tmpl/wiki/xen-boot).

-For the `Macosx` and `Unix` backends, running as a normal process should sufice.
+For the `Macosx` and `Unix` backends, running as a normal process should suffice.

 For summaries
 by backend that assume the `hello` example, see below: